tfullert/tfullert.github.io/wpm/posts/1-test-interface.md

 ```

 ## Define Your Steps
+Transactions consist of logical steps, and later when we're reviewing our data in graphs, we will want the performance for each logical step to be separated.
+This is the purpose of the *beginStep/endStep* methods which we will see in a second.

-Transactions consist of logical steps.
-For example, a *login* transaction has multiple steps:
+The first thing we must do is understand what the logical steps of our transaction are.
+This can be done by simply writing out a plain-English list of steps.
+For example, a *login* transaction might have these steps:

 - Go to homepage.
 - Click on *sign in* button in the top right-hand corner.
 - Enter username and password in the sign in form and click on the *login* button.

-Defining your transaction as I've done above is a great first step when developing a script.
-Now we just need to translate it into actions to perform and logically group those actions together with calls to the *beginStep* method:
+Now we just need to translate this set of steps into actions to perform and logically group those actions together with calls to the *beginStep* method:

 ```javascript
 test.beginStep(description, timeout(ms), function(){});